Frequently Asked Question’s

 What payment methods do you accept?

-I accept Visa and Mastercard via PayPal as well as direct bank transfers.
+I accept Visa and Mastercard via Stripe as well as direct bank transfers.

 Who do you use to make your deliveries?

 I currently use the Royal Mail for the majority of orders.
-Greeting cards, gift voucher and mounted prints are shipped Royal Mail Signed For® 1st Class (3 price bands depending on weight), All postal tubes are shipped Parcelforce Tracked & Signed.
-International orders are shipped Royal Mail International Tracked & Signed.
+Greeting cards, gift voucher and mounted prints are shipped Royal Mail 1st Class, All items over 2KG are shipped Parcelforce Tracked & Signed.
+International orders are shipped Royal Mail International standard.
 See Delivery Information

 How much will the delivery cost?